 Zambia offers some of the best game viewing in all of Africa.
 This safari combines the wildlife and remote camps of the South Luangwa with the magnificent Victoria Falls and the variety of the Lower Zambezi National Park.
 In Lower Zambezi National Park is all about the water, with drift boat and canoe safari options, while in South Luangwa you get the rare opportunity to do a five-day walking safari, trekking from camp to camp.
 Our Best of Zambia safari can’t help but live up to its name.

-DAY 3 to 5 – LOWER ZAMBEZI NATIONAL PARK: Today, fly to Lower Zambezi National Park.
+Days 3, 4, & 5 – Lower Zambezi National Park: Today, fly to Lower Zambezi National Park.
 The game-viewing in the Lower Zambezi is surpassed only by the beauty of the views.
 With the steep escarpment behind you and the Zambezi in front, few fail to be moved by this park.
 Activities are varied and with three days here one should try to experience as much as possible.
 Morning and afternoon drives or walks are always offered but it is essential to spend at least some of your time on the water itself.
-Sunset drifts are an option, and for the more adventurous, a paddle in canoes along one of the many channels frequented by hippo, elephant and buck.
+Sunset boat rides are an option, and for the more adventurous, a paddle in canoes along one of the many channels frequented by hippo, elephant and buck.
 You can also try your hand at fishing for tiger fish and other species.
-Meals and overnights at Chongwe River Lodge or similar.
-(B, L, D, Dr)
+Meals and overnights at Sausage Tree Camp.

-DAY 6 & 7 – SOUTH LUANGWA NATIONAL PARK: Today, fly to Mfuwe in South Luangwa National Park.
+Days 6 & 7 – South Luangwa National Park: Today, fly to Mfuwe in South Luangwa National Park.
 This park is known for its elephants and is perhaps the best park in Africa to observe leopards in their natural environment.
 After brunch you will take an afternoon game drive, followed by another full day of game drives.
-Overnights Kapani Lodge.
-(B, L, D, Dr)
+Meals and overnights Kapani Lodge.

-DAY 8 to 12 – WALKING SAFARI: Enjoy a five day walking safari, walking from camp to camp.
+Days 8, 9, 10, 11, & 12 – Walking Safari: Enjoy a five-day walking safari, walking from camp to camp.
 This is no nature trail; this is the real thing, you are tracking big game through the Africa bush, on foot!
 Your first camp is Luwi Camp, next to a permanent lagoon that is home to many hippos and crocs.
 Camp 2 is Nsolo Camp which is further down the Luwi River.
 Camp 3 is Kakuli Camp where the Luwi River meets the main Luangwa River.
 Most of the game viewing is still on foot, although there are more roads in this area so it is possible to use vehicles.
 With a dense population of leopards, night drive safaris can also be rewarding.
-(B, L, D, Dr)

 Game drives, walking safaris, boat/canoe trips, adrenaline sport, fishing